amilendra/llvm-project/README.md

-This is the second repo for the book "How to Build an LLVM Backend".
+This is the second repo for the book "LLVM Code Generation".
 This will be linked to the main repo for this title.

 The purpose of this repository is to offer a step by step implementation of an LLVM backend from scratch.